-Jan Swinburne is a Canadian artist whose interdisciplinary practice uses traditional and digital media.
-Swinburne approaches all media from a painter’s sensibility with a focus on visual code systems and complexity as an aesthetic framework.
+Jan Swinburne is a Canadian artist whose interdisciplinary practice combines traditional and digital media.
+All media is approached from a painter’s sensibility with focus on audio-visual representations, meta exposure and complexity as an aesthetic framework.
 Some works evolve into larger site-sensitive installations and projects.
 An experimental approach to art is central to her practice.

 Jan Swinburne's work has been exhibited locally and select works have been exhibited internationally.
 Her work resides in various public and private collections.